Chaffelson/Autonomous-Car/tutorial-2.md

 ![cem-ui-events](./documentation/assets/images/tutorial1/cem-ui-events.jpg)

 Now we know that our Agent can communicate with CEM, that is great news.
 In order to connect MiNiFi to NiFi we need to know where we are going so let's create a path for our data to slowly build a flow.

-Open NiFi UI on your CDF cluster and create a new input source named `AWS_MiNiFi_CSV` leave it alone for now, we will need the input id to set our connection from MiNiFi processor to NiFi Remote Process Group (RPG)
+Open NiFi UI on your CDF cluster at `<cloud-vm-public-dns:8080/nifi>` and create a new input source named `AWS_MiNiFi_CSV` leave it alone for now, we will need the input id to set our connection from MiNiFi processor to NiFi Remote Process Group (RPG)

 ![input-port-csv](./documentation/assets/images/tutorial2/input-port-csv.jpg)

 That is all we need to do on NiFi for now.

-Navigate to the Flow Designer on CEM UI, you can click on the class associated with MiNiFi agent you want to build the dataflow for, note that we named our agent `AWS_AGENT_001` and our class `AWS_AGENT`
+Navigate to the Flow Designer on CEM UI, you can click on the class associated with MiNiFi agent you want to build the dataflow for, note that we named our agent `AWS_AGENT_001` and our class `AWS_AGENT` but you might be named `iot-1`

 > Note: Later when MiNiFi C++ agent deployed on separate the Jetson TX2, the class called **"CSDV_agent"** will appear.